projectcontour/contour/site/_resources/philosophy.md

 ### Limited feature scope

 The Contour project has a well defined scope: a reverse proxy implementation for HTTP workloads on Kubernetes clusters.
-Contour's limited support for TCP proxying is intended solely for Contour to to support web applications which desire to handle TLS directly.
+Contour's limited support for TCP proxying is intended solely for Contour to support web applications which desire to handle TLS directly.

 ### Every feature is supportable by the application developer or cluster administrator